huhchonggai/pawventures/README.md

 - [ ] Map loads, centered on Singapore, with no blank space at any zoom level
 - [ ] All expected pins appear, correctly clustered when zoomed out
 - [ ] Clicking a pin opens its popup with correct details
-- [ ] Area filter narrows the pins shown correctly
+- [ ] Category and area filters narrow the pins shown correctly, together
 - [ ] The like button increments the count and shows the star badge past 10 likes
 - [ ] "Get directions" opens Google Maps at the right coordinates, with the correct button color
-- [ ] The locate button drops a "you are here" pin and nearby pins pick up a distance label (requires allowing location access when prompted)
+- [ ] The locate button drops a "you are here" pin, nearby pins pick up a distance label and the nearby sheet slides up (requires allowing location access when prompted)
+- [ ] Dragging the "you are here" pin updates distances/sorting, and
+      auto-pans the map when dragged near the screen edge
+- [ ] The nearby sheet can be collapsed to a peek strip and re-expanded by tapping its handle, without needing to press locate again
 - [ ] The contribute form submits successfully and the entry shows up in the admin page
 - [ ] The admin page correctly rejects a wrong admin key
 - [ ] Browser console is free of errors (right-click → Inspect → Console)